umn-asr/astra_schedule_custom_theme/README.md

 					[Astra instance]/ (example AstraDev/, AstraEnt/ or AstraPrd/) /Schedule

-Copy all files in the repository to the schedule folder.
+Copy all files in the repository to the respective folder.
 Refresh the instance to ensure the server is now branded appropriately.
+** WARNING: Do not copy/paste folders from the root level of the repository as copying the full directories wipes out existing files on the server and will break the server!
+The copy/paste needs to happen at the file level to prevent error.

 Access:
   Chris Dinger and Eric Eklund have admin access to the Astra Schedule servers.
 Bob Quinney is the technical contact in OCM.
 I will request that the ASR Web team AD group be added as admin to the box (05-16-2013).